This is a question we are often asked, and we highly recommend that cargo insurance is taken out on every shipment.

 Freight insurance cost takes into account a variety of factors, including the value of goods, origin and destination points, and even the carrier’s loss history.
 The mode of transportation is also a factor.
 For example, insurance on sea shipments may be more expensive than on air shipments, since goods are exposed to various risks for an extended length of time.

 Items that are considered “high risk for theft” are more expensive to insure.
 For example, perfume or electronics — mobile phones or laptops.
-These items are high-risk due to the potential for loss and theft.
 However, if you’re shipping plastic furniture or inexpensive toys, the theft risk is low, which drives down insurance premiums.

-The way in which goods are packed also affects pricing.
-For example, items that are packed in crates or containers may be priced more reasonably than goods that are shrink-wrapped and thus more vulnerable to both damage and theft.
+The way in which the goods are packed can also affect the cost.
+For example, items that are packed in crates or containers may be priced more reasonably, whilst goods that are shrink-wrapped, are more vulnerable to both damage and theft.

-There are many different terms for cargo insurance, sometimes called shipping insurance, freight insurance, cargo insurance, moving insurance, transit insurance, and transport insurance.
-All of these terms are names for insurance that covers goods or merchandise against damage or loss while in transit from one location to another.
+The freight industry uses different names for cargo insurance, it is sometimes called shipping insurance, freight insurance, moving insurance, transit insurance, and transport insurance.
+But all of these are names for the same insurance that covers goods against damage or loss while in transit from one location to another.